-In your search for an NYC apartment, you may come across the phrase “duplex apartment.”
-For new arrivals who have encountered the term before it may cause some confusion because in New York what constitutes a duplex apartment is different from other states.
-These types of apartments come in many different sizes but what they all have in common is a space on two separate but adjoining floors.
+During your New York real estate search, you may come across the phrase “duplex apartment”.
+For new arrivals who have encountered the term before, it may cause some confusion.
+In New York, what constitutes a duplex apartment is different from other states.
+Duplex apartments come in many different sizes, but what they all have in common is a space on two separate but adjoining floors.

 Let’s look closer into that definition.
-Maybe a duplex apartment is just what you’re looking for.
+Perhaps a duplex apartment would make for the ideal home.

 Table of Contents